Sunday May 19, 2013

 So, yes, “Frances Ha” is a bit like the bastard child of Woody Allen and “Girls.”
 If Woody Allen weren’t funny and “Girls” didn’t feel painfully true.

 If a main character is unlikeable I need them to have something else to maintain interest, and Frances doesn’t have it.
 She’s not that smart, not that talented, not that interested in other people.
 She’s clueless.
 Not to mention the worst dinner party guest ever.
 She can’t ask a question of the person sitting next to her without putting ironic quotes around it.
 Then she spews about her own life.
 Then she asks to borrow the Parisian apartment of a couple she just met.
 Then she leaves.
 Whew.
 I would’ve paid $100 for the camera to stay in the room.
 So I could hear them talk about Frances after she’d gone.
-It was probably similar to the conversation I was having in my head.
-Like … who invited her?

 The woman she’s enamored of?
 Sophie?
 Even more annoying.
 If Frances is frenetically self-centered, Sophie is confidently so.
 The two deserve each other.
 How they got all of these men interested in them I have no idea.